 Exams and Tests

-The doctor will perform a physical examination and check your blood pressure.
-The doctor may hear abnormal sounds, such as a heart murmur or irregular heartbeat, when listening to your chest with a stethoscope.
+The provider will do a physical exam and check your blood pressure .
+The provider may hear abnormal sounds, such as a heart murmur or irregular heartbeat, when listening to your chest with a stethoscope.

 Tests for angina include:

-- Blood tests to show if you have heart tissue damage or are at a high risk for heart attack, including troponin I and T-00745, creatine phosphokinase (CPK), and myoglobin
+Blood tests to show if you have heart tissue damage or are at a high risk for heart attack, including troponin I and T-00745,

-- Coronary angiography (taking pictures of the heart arteries using x-rays and dye) -- this is the most direct test to diagnose heart artery narrowing
+- Coronary angiography .
+This test involves taking pictures of the heart arteries using x-rays and dye.
+It is the most direct test to diagnose heart artery narrowing and find clots.

 During an unstable angina event: